-The implementation of the President's NEP is a top priority for the Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE).
-Because the NEP specifically calls for improvements in the energy efficiency of residential and commercial buildings and of energy-using equipment in these buildings, the EERE's Building Technologies Program plays a critical role in achieving this mission.
+Dr. Samuel Bodman Secretary of Energy specifically calls for improvements in the energy efficiency of residential and commercial buildings and of energy-using equipment in these buildings, the EERE's Building Technologies Program plays a critical role in achieving this mission.